Your guests form an opinion about your home before they sit down. It’s the stuff you stopped seeing three months after you moved in.

 19. A Wobbly Handrail at the Bottom of the Stairs

-A wobbly handrail is a sensory red flag that registers as structural concern, even if the stairs are perfectly sound.
-A loose newel post at the bottom of the staircase is the most common offender.
+A wobbly rail registers as structural concern, even when the stairs are perfectly sound.
+The loose newel post at the bottom is the usual offender, and tightening it takes one bolt from underneath and five minutes with a wrench.

 20. How Many Family Photos Are on Display